 SOCO makes it easier to learn about organizations, events, opportunities, and other student involvement resources on campus.
 Now, in addition to the organization database on SOCO there are features and tools for individual students and student organizations to use to communicate broadly with the Harvard community.
-SOCO is available at soco.college.harvard.edu.
+SOCO is available at https://soco.college.harvard.edu, and all Harvard College students can access by entering their HarvardKey.